feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     ['A' 'B' 'C']
     ['D' 'E']

-The other option considered in this case is when `cut_off` is defined as a list.
+The other option considered is when `cut_off` is defined as a list.

 .. code:: python